 Since the first six-sided dice was invented in Mesopotamia, circa 3000 BCE, and probably way before, gambling has been an integral part of human life.
 The excitement of gambling is not reserved only for the adrenaline addicted as people of all social groups and ages can find their preferred casino game and have fun with it.
-Our time is no different, as technology develops faster and online games become more accessible and immersive than ever.
+Our time is no different, as technology develops faster and online gambling become more accessible and immersive than ever.
 Colourful slots entertain us, the roulette turning intrigues us, and the bluffing in poker challenges us.

 At the same time, science has allowed humans to understand better the psychology of gambling and the circuits in our brain triggering the enjoyment of risk, the excitement of winning and the need of certain players to do so again and again.
 Why has this pastime been so popular all through human history?
 And how can we improve our attitude towards gambling to enjoy it without negative consequences?
 Let's find out what psychology has to say about it.